saurabhchaturvedy/dsa_musings_2024/src/main/java/Atlassian/SystemDesign/photo_splitting.md

-# Photo Storage and Sharing Service - Storage Estimation
+# Q4 - Storage Estimation

 ## Overview
 We are running a simple photo storage and sharing service where users upload their photos to our servers and share links with others to view them.
 Instead of using a cloud service, we manage our own server farms.
 The goal is to create an estimate of the storage required over the coming year and the associated costs.